datrim/date-range/readme.md

 # DateRange

-DateRange is a simple package for creating and using a start and end.
+DateRange is a simple package for creating and using a starting and ending date.

 ## Installation